Chester: Landmarks and tourist attractions

 The north side of Eastgate Street painted by Louise Rayner.
 On the far right is the 17th-century Boot Inn.

 Roman remains can still be found in the city, particularly in the basements of some of the buildings and in the lower parts of the northern section of the city walls.
 The most important Roman feature is the amphitheatre just outside the walls, which underwent archaeological investigation in the early 21st century.
 Roman artefacts are on display in the Roman Gardens which run parallel to the city walls from Newgate to the River Dee, where there's also a reconstructed hypocaust system.
 An original hypocaust system discovered in the 1720s can be seen in the basement of 39 Bridge Street, which is open to the public.

 Of the original medieval city, the most important surviving structure is Chester Castle, particularly the Agricola Tower.
 Much of the rest of the castle has been replaced by the neoclassical county court and its entrance, the Propyleum.
 To the south of the city runs the River Dee, with its 11th-century weir.
 The river is crossed by the Old Dee Bridge, dating from the 13th century, the Grosvenor Bridge of 1832, and Queen's Park suspension bridge (for pedestrians).
 To the southwest of the city, the River Dee curves towards the north.
 The area between the river and the city walls here is known as the Roodee and contains Chester Racecourse, which holds a series of horse races and other events.
 The first recorded race meet in England at Roodee Fields was on 9 February 1540.
 The Shropshire Union Canal runs to the north of the city and a branch leads from it to the River Dee.

-The major museum in Chester is the Grosvenor Museum, which includes a collection of Roman tombstones and an art gallery.
-Associated with the museum is 20 Castle Street, which has rooms furnished in different historical styles.
 The Deva Roman Experience has hands-on exhibits and a reconstructed Roman street.
 One of the blocks in the forecourt of the Castle houses the Cheshire Military Museum.